cointop-sh/cointop/README.md

   - A: Cointop does not do any kind of mining.

 - Q: How can I run the cointop SSH server on port 22?

   - A: Port 22 is a privileged port so you need to run with `sudo`:

     ```bash
     sudo cointop server -p 22
     ```

+- Q: Why doesn't the version number work when I install with `go get`?

+  - A: The version number is read from the git tag during the build process but this requires the `GO111MODULE` environment variable to be set in order for Go to read the build information:

+    ```bash
+    GO111MODULE=on go get github.com/miguelmota/cointop
+    ```

 ## Mentioned in